scientiac/nova-launcher/README.md

 ## Install

-All instructions can be found at [draculatheme.com/nova-launcher](https://draculatheme.com/nova-launcher)or gemini://gemini.ctrl-c.club/~scientiac/log/dracula_nova.gmi .
+All instructions can be found at [draculatheme.com/nova-launcher](https://draculatheme.com/nova-launcher) or [On Gemini](gemini://gemini.ctrl-c.club/~scientiac/log/dracula_nova.gmi).

 ## Team